sarasgambato/ExpRoLab_Assignment1/README.md

 # ExpRoLab Assignment 1

 ## <a id="intro"></a> Introduction
-The aim of this assignment consists in the development of a Finite State Machine (FSM) to control the behavior of a robot in a indoor environment with doors and corridors for surveillance purposes.
+This repository contains a ROS-based software that implements a Finite State Machine (FSM) to control the behavior of a robot in a indoor environment with rooms, doors and corridors for surveillance purposes.
 The robot’s objective is to visit the different locations of the environment and check them.

 The classes were:
 - `LOCATION`: can either be a `ROOM` (location with one door) or a `CORRIDOR` (location with *at least* one door).